IP Top 10 – October: Bentley Bent out of Shape

 Hyperstealth Biotechnology Corp. have announced a patent application relating to their pioneering Quantum Stealth Light Bending Material, which can bend light in a way that means only things very far or very close can be seen.

-The information within the patent application has been published by Hyperstealth, with over an hour of footage available to watch on their website which demonstrate the prototype material.
+The information within the patent application has been published by Hyperstealth, with over an hour of footage available to watch on their website which demonstrates the prototype material.

 Trump trumped with fake news trade mark